 At age 16 I lost about 50 pounds using the Weight Watchers’ program.
 From that point on, I maintained a healthy, balanced diet, exercised most days of the week.
 I did struggle with weight gain during each of two pregnancies, despite maintaining my diet and fitness programs throughout the pregnancies.
 After each birth, I lost the pregnancy weight over the course of six months and resumed my full workout schedule.
 When I entered perimenopause and then full menopause I did have to re-think my daily calorie count and restructure my workouts to battle weight creep – this despite maintaining significant muscle mass with weight training.
 Again, I faced the challenges head on and re-configured my new diet and exercise regimen.
 Mostly I reduced my grain carbohydrate portions and added new challenges to my weekly workout routine.
 Those techniques helped me to stabilize my weight.

 I have been hypothyroid since the birth of my first child and I take 100 micrograms of Synthroid to treat it.
 Until this year, my blood work has been stellar.
 In fact, my HDL or good cholesterol is quite high, sort of “off the charts,” likely due to my commitment to daily exercise for so many years.
 The only glaring out-of-range number this year was my A1C level (an average of two to three months of blood sugar levels).
-It was 5.7%.
+It was 5.7 percent.
 My fasting blood sugar was well within the normal range.
 What was going on?

 The oral glucose tolerance test or OGTT checks a fasting or baseline blood sugar test and then another blood sugar level traditionally two hours after drinking a very sweet (300 calorie) drink.
 Some doctors also like to do a one hour and three hour blood sugar level as well.
 A normal OGTT two hour blood sugar level is less than 140 mg/dl.
 Prediabetes is diagnosed within the range of 140 mg/dl – 199 mg/dl.
 Diabetes is diagnosed when blood sugar at the two hour mark is above 200 mg/dl.